Turkish phonology: Word-accent

 Turkish words are said to have an accent on one syllable of the word.
-In most words the accent comes on the last syllable of the word, but there are some words, such as place names, foreign borrowings, words containing certain suffixes, and certain adverbs, where the accent comes earlier in the word.
+In most words the accent comes on the last syllable of the word.
+This final accent is the default situation, but there are some words, such as place names, foreign borrowings, words containing certain suffixes, and certain adverbs, that have exceptional stress.

-A phonetic study by Levi (2005) shows that when a word has non-final accent, e.g. banmamak ('not to dip'), the accented syllable is higher in pitch than the following ones; it may also have slightly greater intensity (i.e. be louder) than an unaccented syllable in the same position.
+A phonetic study by Levi (2005) shows that when a word has exceptional stress, e.g. banmamak ('not to dip'), the accented syllable is higher in pitch than the following ones; it may also have slightly greater intensity (i.e. be louder) than an unaccented syllable in the same position.
 In longer words, such as sinirlenmeyecektiniz ('you would not get angry'), the syllables preceding the accent can also be high pitched.

-When the accent is final, as in banmak ('to dip'), there is often a slight rise in pitch, but with some speakers there is no appreciable rise in pitch.
+For a final accent, as in banmak ('to dip'), there is often a slight rise in pitch, but with some speakers there is no appreciable rise in pitch.
 The final syllable is also often more intense (louder) than the preceding one.
 Some scholars consider such words to be unaccented.

 Stress or pitch?

 Although most treatments of Turkish refer to the word-accent as "stress", some scholars consider it a kind of pitch accent.
 Underhill (1986) writes that stress in Turkish "is actually pitch accent rather than dynamic stress."
 An acoustic study, Levi (2005), agrees with this assessment, concluding that though duration and intensity of the accented syllable are significant, the most reliable cue to accent-location is the pitch of the vowel.
 In its word-accent, therefore, Turkish "bears a great similarity with other pitch-accent languages such as Japanese, Basque, and Serbo-Croatian".
-Similarly, Özcelik (2016), noting the difference in phonetic realisation between final and non-final accent, proposes that "Final accent in Turkish is not 'stress', but is formally a boundary tone."
-According to this analysis therefore, only words with non-final accent are accented, and all other words are accentless.
+Similarly, Özcelik (2016), noting the difference in phonetic realisation between final accent and exceptional stress, proposes that "Final accent in Turkish is not 'stress', but is formally a boundary tone."
+According to this analysis therefore, only words with exceptional stress are accented, and all other words are accentless.

 However, not all researchers agree with this conclusion.
 Kabak (2016) writes: "Finally stressed words do not behave like accentless words and there is no unequivocal evidence that the language has a pitch-accent system."